parasharamit/prequin_flask/README.md

 To develop RESTful APIs using that can be utilized by mobile and web applications.
 The applications will satisfy the following user stories:

 ● User should be able to login or sign up using his phone number (no OTP or verification code required).
+● User can calculate simple algebraic calculations of two variables viz. x and y, for eg. x + y.